CloudLabs-MCW/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

     ![The Storage accounts section is expanded with the context menu visible on the asadatalake{SUFFIX} account with the Select TOP 100 rows option highlighted.](media/data-hub-parquet-select-rows.png "Querying parquet data in SQL Serverless")

-5. Ensure **Buit-in** is selected in the **Connect to** dropdown list above the query window, then run the query.
+5. Ensure **Built-in** is selected in the **Connect to** dropdown list above the query window, then run the query.
 Data is loaded by the Synapse SQL Serverless endpoint and processed as if was coming from any regular relational database.

     ![The SQL on-demand connection is highlighted on the query window toolbar.](media/sql-on-demand-selected-1.png "SQL on-demand")